How to Wax Your Own Eyebrows Using Sally Hansen All Over Body Wax Kit

 Step 2: Map Your Brows and Find Your Arches

 Don't just start to wax your eyebrows willy-nilly.
 Possibly one of the most important steps to doing your eyebrows at home is mapping them out so that you get the shape you want.

-- For any brow mapping, I like to use a white or light colored liquid liner because my eyebrows are dark and furry catepillars.
+- For any brow mapping, I like to use a white or light-colored liquid liner because my eyebrows are dark and furry caterpillars.
 The lighter color helps me see where I need to stay away from when waxing.
 I have found when I use darker eyeliners, I end up with bushier brows because I can't see anything.

 As far as the mapping goes, there are two main ways to accomplish this.